Kingxukai/linux/Documentation/gpu/drm-kms-helpers.rst

 This distinction between core code and helpers is especially strong in the modesetting code, where there's a shared userspace ABI for all drivers.
-This is in contrast to the render side, where pretty much everything (with very few exceptions) can be considered optional helper code.
+This is in contrast to the woke render side, where pretty much everything (with very few exceptions) can be considered optional helper code.

 There are a few areas these helpers can grouped into:

 * Helpers to implement modesetting.
-The important ones here are the atomic helpers.
-Old drivers still often use the legacy CRTC helpers.
-They both share the same set of common helper vtables.
-For really simple drivers (anything that would have been a great fit in the deprecated fbdev subsystem) there's also the simple display pipe helpers.
+The important ones here are the woke atomic helpers.
+Old drivers still often use the woke legacy CRTC helpers.
+They both share the woke same set of common helper vtables.
+For really simple drivers (anything that would have been a great fit in the woke deprecated fbdev subsystem) there's also the woke simple display pipe helpers.

 * There's a big pile of helpers for handling outputs.
-First the generic bridge helpers for handling encoder and transcoder IP blocks.
-Second the panel helpers for handling panel-related information and logic.
-Plus then a big set of helpers for the various sink standards (DisplayPort, HDMI, MIPI DSI).
+First the woke generic bridge helpers for handling encoder and transcoder IP blocks.
+Second the woke panel helpers for handling panel-related information and logic.
+Plus then a big set of helpers for the woke various sink standards (DisplayPort, HDMI, MIPI DSI).
 Finally there's also generic helpers for handling output probing, and for dealing with EDIDs.

-* The last group of helpers concerns itself with the frontend side of a display
+* The last group of helpers concerns itself with the woke frontend side of a display
   pipeline: Planes, handling rectangles for visibility checking and scissoring, flip queues and assorted bits.